how-to-get-business-listed-in-directory-pro-tips

 Measuring the ROI of Directory Listings

 Without measuring results, you can’t determine which directories deserve continued investment.
-Implementing these tracking methods helps quantify your directory listing performance.
+Implementing these tracking methods helps quantify your directory listing performance and justify your time investment.

 Track Website Traffic from Directory Referrals